erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 Other aspects, such as a movable point of suspension would require a new Langrangian, as they introduce new terms to the kinetic or potential energy.

 An alternative would be to use multi body simulation tools as are available in Modelica or Simulink.
-Here individual block that contain e.g. a distributed mass or a rotary joint can be connected with each other (see @Fig:modelica-example).
+Here individual blocks that contain e.g. a distributed mass or a rotary joint can be connected with each other (see @Fig:modelica-example).
-Especially Modelica offers a very clean way of creating new blocks and defining their connections, so that they can interface with block of the built in library.

 ![Rudimentary implementation of our model in Modelica.
 Note that this lacks connections to input torque from the CMGs and uses a different angle description.](./figures/modelica-example.gif){ #fig:modelica-example }